EdJoPaTo/grammy-inline-menu/README.md

 }
 ```

-telegraf knows when match is available or not.
+Telegraf knows when match is available or not.
 The default Context does not have match anymore.
 telegraf-inline-menu should also know this in a future release.